Sanjoykchy/Sanjoykchy.github.io/README.md

-# Sanjoy Chowdhury
+# Dr. Sanjoy Chowdhury
+### MBBS, MRCP(UK), CCDS, CEPS-A, ECES, PhD
+## Consultant Cardiologist and Cardiac Electrophysiologist

 Dr. Sanjoy Chowdhury is a cardiologist and cardiac electrophysiologist working at the National Health Service (NHS) UK.

-He has completed clinical cardiology and cardiac electrophysiology training in renowned teaching hospitals in the UK and Canada, alongside completing cardiology certification in the UK and triple cardiac electrophysiology certifications in the UK, Europe and North America.
+He was trained in renowned teaching hospitals in the UK and Canada, alongside completing cardiology certification in the UK and triple certifications in cardiac electrophysiology in the UK, Europe and North America.

 He was awarded PhD from the University of Manchester for his research looking at mechanism underlying cardiac rhythm disorders.
-More information available in linkedin™.
+More information available in [linkedin™](https://www.linkedin.com/in/sanjoykumar/).

 If you share his enthusiasm about the rhythm of life, keep an eye over this space - an exciting project is in the kitchen.